gamejolt/doc-help/src/page-visibility/index.md

 When you're ready, visit your [dashboard](http://gamejolt.com/dashboard/) and choose the game from under "Your Games".
 You will be taken to the game's overview page.
 Click "Edit Details" on the left.
 Scroll down to "Visibility" and select "Published."
 Your game is no longer hidden!

+**Important:** Your game's releases start out hidden by default, so even if your game page has been published, you must publish the releases separately if you want them to show up on your game page!

 ## Hiding a published game

 It's just as easy to hide a game that you've already published.
 Head to your [dashboard](http://gamejolt.com/dashboard/) and choose the game from under "Your Games".
 Go to "Edit Details", scroll down to "Visibility", and select "Hidden".